 First Presbyterian Church has been serving the Lexington, Nebraska community since 1873.
-At our web site, you will learn about the church, the people in our church and how you can find your place in our church.
+On this website, you will learn about First Presbyterian Church, the people in our church and how you can find your place in our church.
 Feel free to browse around this site.
 If you have comments or questions about our church or simply need more information and want to contact us, click on the contact button on any page within this site.
 Thanks for visiting, come back again.

 Registration forms are available at the church office.
 Come join the fun at Hero Central this Summer!
 3 year olds through 5th grade are invited to join us for Vacation Bible School May 30-June 2, 9:00 am to 12:00pm.
 We will be discovering our strength in God through bible stories, music, science, crafts and more!
 Register in the church office or online.